hmoumani/matcha/README.md

 ### Registration and Signing-in

-<div style="margin-left: 20px">✔️ Users can register with their email address, username, name, and protected password.
-A verification link is sent via email for account confirmation.</div>
+- ✔️ Users can register with their email address, username, name, and protected password.
+A verification link is sent via email for account confirmation.
-<div style="margin-left: 20px">✔️ Secure user login and password reset functionality.</div>
+- ✔️ Secure user login and password reset functionality.
-<div style="margin-left: 20px">✔️ Convenient one-click logout from any page.</div>
+- ✔️ Convenient one-click logout from any page.

 ### User Profile

-<div style="margin-left: 20px">✔️ Users can create detailed profiles including gender, sexual preferences, biography, interests with reusable tags, and profile pictures.</div>
+- ✔️ Users can create detailed profiles including gender, sexual preferences, biography, interests with reusable tags, and profile pictures.
-<div style="margin-left: 20px">✔️ Profile information is modifiable, including personal details.</div>
+- ✔️ Profile information is modifiable, including personal details.
-<div style="margin-left: 20px">✔️ Tracking of profile visits and "likes" received from other users.</div>
+- ✔️ Tracking of profile visits and "likes" received from other users.
-<div style="margin-left: 20px">✔️ Public "fame rating" to add an interactive element.</div>
+- ✔️ Public "fame rating" to add an interactive element.

 ### Browsing and Matching

-<div style="margin-left: 20px">✔️ Users receive curated match suggestions based on geographic area, common tags, and "fame rating."</div>
+- ✔️ Users receive curated match suggestions based on geographic area, common tags, and "fame rating."
-<div style="margin-left: 20px">✔️ Intelligent matching prioritizes profiles from the same region and offers sort and filter options.</div>
+- ✔️ Intelligent matching prioritizes profiles from the same region and offers sort and filter options.
-<div style="margin-left: 20px">✔️ Advanced search functionality with customizable criteria, including age, "fame rating," location, and interests.</div>
+- ✔️ Advanced search functionality with customizable criteria, including age, "fame rating," location, and interests.

 ### Interaction and Communication

-<div style="margin-left: 20px">✔️ Explore other users' profiles, see their information, and track visits.</div>
+- ✔️ Explore other users' profiles, see their information, and track visits.
-<div style="margin-left: 20px">✔️ "Like" a profile picture to initiate connections for real-time chat when mutual.</div>
+- ✔️ "Like" a profile picture to initiate connections for real-time chat when mutual.
-<div style="margin-left: 20px">✔️ Real-time chat functionality for connected users.</div>
+- ✔️ Real-time chat functionality for connected users.
-<div style="margin-left: 20px">✔️ Notifications for events like receiving "likes," profile views, messages, and mutual "likes."</div>
+- ✔️ Notifications for events like receiving "likes," profile views, messages, and mutual "likes."

 ### Location Services

-<div style="margin-left: 20px">✔️ Integration of Google Maps for changing user location and enhancing the matching experience.</div>
+- ✔️ Integration of Google Maps for changing user location and enhancing the matching experience.

 ## Contributing